 Should I wait until TIPS yields go higher in the coming months?

 No one knows whether the yields on TIPS will go higher or lower.
-Money waiting in the wings also loses to inflation.
+Money waiting in the wings loses to inflation.

 Is it better to switch from other bonds to TIPS now when inflation is high?

-Market participants collectively come to a conclusion that the current yields on TIPS and other bonds make them no better off or worse off one way or the other.
+Market participants collectively come to the conclusion that the current yields on TIPS and other bonds make them no better off or worse off one way or the other.
 You’re better off in TIPS when the market underestimates future inflation but no one knows whether the market is underestimating or overestimating right now.

 Handicapping whether inflation in the coming years will be above or below the current breakeven inflation rate isn’t a good way to invest.